Unique Health & Wellness

 • Kale is great for cardiovascular support.

-• Kale is high in Vitamin C.
+• Kale is high in Vitamin A and Vitamin C.

 • Kale is high in calcium.